rewind4419/team4419-robot-cards/README.md

 1. Scroll down to **"Commit new file"**
 2. GitHub will say: *"You can't commit to main because it's protected"*
 3. Select: **"Create a new branch for this commit and start a pull request"**
-4. Name your branch: `add-your-username-card`
+4. Name your branch: `add-your-username-card` (replace 'username' with your github username)
 5. Click **"Propose new file"**

 ### Step 4: Create Pull Request